 Recognizing that today’s news audience is more interested in entertainment than news, the powers that be at TV-5 have decided to scrap the current format of local news in favor of a more upbeat, entertaining format that will incorporate licensed Hee-Haw sets.

-They will be airing even more viral videos of hilarious kittens, cute puppies. newborn pandas, NASCAR fatalities, granny vs. skunk, painful skateboard and pogo stick accidents. and black bear cubs falling out of trees onto trampolines.
+They will be airing even more viral videos of hilarious kittens, cute puppies. newborn pandas, NASCAR fatalities, granny vs. skunk, painful skateboard and pogo stick accidents, as well as bear cubs falling out of trees onto trampolines.

 “Some things will remain the same,” said an anonymous source within the WCSC hierarchy.
 “We will continue to display our nightly quota of Negro criminal mugshots, occasional drunken gunfights in run-down trailer parks off Dorchester Road, and, of course, church burnings.
 We think, however, that we can incorporate this sort of real news with a vibrant, more entertaining focus on the really funny and/or strange shit that’s going on all around us!”

 I asked my source if this decision was made in reaction to WCIV’s decision to incorporate a Laugh-In format in their news hour.
 “I have no comment on that!” he said, adding, “besides…who gives a crap about Laugh-In?
 Our polling data indicates that residents of our broadcast area prefer Hee-Haw to Laugh-In by a four to one margin!”

 Anchorman Bill Sharpe rid his soul of any vestige of journalistic integrity a long time ago.
 Mr. Sharpe spends much of his on-air time giggling and exchanging witless back-and-forth banter with the various personalities.
 He is an expert with the “furrowed-brow” look, however, and draws on this skill when he is reporting on stuff like deadly bus accidents, geezer swindles, salmonella hot dog recalls, and VA Hospital abuses.
 After a requisite, respectful interlude he is right back in the giggle mode…like a lustful, inexperienced teenage girl that gets a high school hallway boob squeeze from the captain of the football team.

 Bill Walsh is TV-5’s go-to guy when it comes to keeping Charleston area residents up to date on important topics such as Honey Boo-Boo.